-FACILITY (GS 115C-238.29D©)
+FACILITY (GS 115C-238.29D(c))

-Describe the facility in which the school will be located.
-Include information on how the site is appropriate to your mission and instructional program.
+1. Describe the facility in which the school will be located.
+Include information on how the site is appropriate to your instructional program.
 Note that the SBE may approve a charter school prior to the school's obtaining a facility; however, students may not attend school and no funds will be allocated until the school has obtained a facility and has provided a valid Certificate of Occupancy for Educational use to The Office of Charter Schools.

-The facility will be located on a 4-10 acre parcel that accommodates roughly 45,000 square feet of school building, an ample parking lot for staff and parent use, a green space for outdoor student activities, and a playground.
-The facility and site are selected and designed to complement the school's educational program, based on curriculum, student population, staff needs, parent/customer needs, and specific needs for the school's geography and demographics.
+The facility will be located on a parcel of property that is approximately 8 acres, which will accommodate roughly 45,000 square feet of school building, an ample parking lot for staff and parent use, a green space for outdoor student activities, and a playground.
+We currently have a site identified and are working with the seller toward executing a contract.
+Please see Appendix B, for a letter a copy of a letter sent to the Office of Charter School's outlining the status of our real-estate acquisition efforts.
+The selected site and intended facility will complement the school's educational program, based on curriculum, student population, staff needs, parent/customer needs, and specific needs for the school's geography and demographics.